NakyungK/ai_explor_search/README.md

 </p>

-* This figure shows an example of the chatbot interface used in the experiment.
+* This figure shows an example of the chatbot interface for progressive disclosure used in the experiment.

 <p align="center">